Jewish Relief Agency

-Philly Farm Crew is a joint program of Jewish Farm School and Repair the World.
+Philly Farm Crew is a program of Repair the World.
 The program aims to support urban farmers in Philadelphia by coordinating and recruiting adult volunteers to assist with urban farm work.
 Philly Farm Crew engages people in community-centered volunteering and providing space for experiential food justice education.
 Sign up for a volunteer day, learn hands-on about gardening, urban farming and food justice, and meet some awesome people along the way!

 Philadelphia Orchard Project

 POP works to plan and plant orchards filled with useful and edible plants.
 POP provides orchard design assistance, plant materials, and training in orchard care.
 Community organizations own, maintain, and harvest the orchards, expanding community-based food production, environmental benefits, and opportunities for nature education.
 Join POP at our monthly work days, supporting school orchards through work days and curriculum development, and participating in gleaning days.